Skip to main content

 To move from understanding the individual hormonal players to appreciating the full symphony of your physiology, we must examine the master control systems that govern their release.
 These are not isolated glands; they are intricate, interconnected feedback loops known as biological axes.

-Your mood, energy, and are direct reflections of the operational integrity of these systems.
+Your mood, energy, and cognitive function are direct reflections of the operational integrity of these systems.
 When they are functioning in concert, you experience resilience.
 When one is dysregulated, it inevitably affects the others, creating a cascade of physiological disruptions that manifest as the symptoms you feel.
 The journey to restoring balance begins with understanding these command-and-control centers.

 The HPA Axis the Central Stress Command